fuzziqersoftware/newserv/README.md

 Some commands only work on the game server and not on the proxy server.
 The chat commands are:

 * Information commands
-    * `$li`: Shows basic information about the lobby or game you're in.
-If you're on the proxy server, shows information about your connection instead (remote Guild Card number, client ID, etc.).
+    * `$li`: Show basic information about the lobby or game you're in.
+If you're on the proxy server, show information about your connection instead (remote Guild Card number, client ID, etc.).
-    * `$si` (game server only): Shows basic information about the server.
+    * `$si` (game server only): Show basic information about the server.
-    * `$ping`: Shows round-trip ping time from the server to you.
-On the proxy server, shows the ping time from you to the proxy and from the proxy to the server.
+    * `$ping`: Show round-trip ping time from the server to you.
+On the proxy server, show the ping time from you to the proxy and from the proxy to the server.
-    * `$matcount` (game server only): Shows how many of each type of material you've used.
+    * `$matcount` (game server only): Show how many of each type of material you've used.
-    * `$itemnotifs <mode>`: Enables item drop notification messages.
+    * `$itemnotifs <mode>`: Enable item drop notification messages.
 If the game has private drops enabled, you will only see a notification if the dropped item is visible to you; you won't be notified of other players' drops.
 The modes are:
         * `off`: No notifications are shown.
         * `rare`: You are notified when a rare item drops.
         * `on`: You are notified when any item drops, except Meseta.
         * `every`: You are notified when any item drops, including Meseta.
-    * `$what` (game server only): Shows the type, name, and stats of the nearest item on the ground.
+    * `$what` (game server only): Show the type, name, and stats of the nearest item on the ground.
-    * `$where` (game server only): Shows your current floor number and coordinates.
+    * `$where` (game server only): Show your current floor number and coordinates.
 Mainly useful for debugging.
+    * `$qfread <field-name>` (game server only): Show the value of a quest counter in your player data.
+The field names are defined in config.json.

 * Debugging commands
     * `$debug` (game server only): Enable or disable debug.
 You need the DEBUG flag in your user account to use this command.
-Enabling debug does a few things:
+Enabling debug does several things:
         * You'll see in-game messages from the server when you take certain actions, like killing an enemy in BB.
         * You'll see the rare seed value and floor variations when you join a game.
-        * You'll be placed into the highest available slot in lobbies and games instead of the lowest, unless you're joining a BB solo-mode game.
+        * You'll be placed into the last available slot in lobbies and games instead of the first, unless you're joining a BB solo-mode game.
         * You'll be able to join games with any PSO version, not only those for which crossplay is normally supported.
 Be prepared for client crashes and other client-side brokenness if you do this.
-Please do not submit any issues for broken behaviors in crossplay, unless the situation is explicitly supported (see the "Cross-version play" section above).
+Do not submit any issues for broken behaviors in crossplay, unless the situation is explicitly supported (see the "Cross-version play" section above).
         * The rest of the commands in this section are enabled on the game server.
 (They are always enabled on the proxy server.)
     * `$quest <number>` (game server only): Load a quest by quest number.
 Can be used to load battle or challenge quests with only one player present.
 Debug is not required to be enabled if the specified quest has the AllowStartFromChatCommand field set in its metadata file.
     * `$qcall <function-id>`: Call a quest function on your client.
     * `$qcheck <flag-num>` (game server only): Show the value of a quest flag.
 This command can be used without debug mode enabled.
 If you're in a game, show the value of the flag in that game; if you're in the lobby, show the saved value of that quest flag for your character (BB only).
     * `$qset <flag-num>` or `$qclear <flag-num>`: Set or clear a quest flag for everyone in the game.
 If you're in the lobby and on BB, set or clear the saved value of a quest flag in your character file.
-    * `$qgread <flag-num>` (game server only): Get the value of a quest counter ("global flag").
+    * `$qgread <flag-num>` (game server only): Show the value of a quest counter ("global flag").
 This command can be used without debug mode enabled.
     * `$qgwrite <flag-num> <value>` (game server only): Set the value of a quest counter ("global flag") for yourself.
     * `$qsync <reg-num> <value>`: Set a quest register's value for yourself only. `<reg-num>` should be either rXX (e.g. r60) or fXX (e.g. f60); if the latter, `<value>` is parsed as a floating-point value instead of as an integer.
     * `$qsyncall <reg-num> <value>`: Set a quest register's value for everyone in the game. `<reg-num>` should be either rXX (e.g. r60) or fXX (e.g. f60); if the latter, `<value>` is parsed as a floating-point value instead of as an integer.
     * `$swset [floor] <flag-num>` and `$swclear [floor] <flag-num>`: Set or clear a switch flag.
 If floor is not given, sets or clears the flag on your current floor.
-    * `$swsetall`: Sets all switch flags on your current floor.
+    * `$swsetall`: Set all switch flags on your current floor.
 This unlocks all doors, disables all laser fences, triggers all light/poison switches, etc.
     * `$gc` (game server only): Send your own Guild Card to yourself.
     * `$sc <data>`: Send a command to yourself.
     * `$ss <data>`: Send a command to the remote server (if in a proxy session) or to the game server.